wuxc/pywin32doc/md/PySPropValue.md

     The property value

 #### Comments
-The parameters can be one of the following pairs of values.
+The parameters can be one of the following pairs of values\.